Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 What is a workplace pension?

 Eligible staff are automatically enrolled into the pension scheme by their employer, though they can opt out if they want to.
-Once signed up, employers deduct pension contributions from employee’s wages, and pay them into the scheme on their behalf along with their own contribution.
+Once signed up, employers deduct pension contributions from employees’ wages, and pay the amount into the scheme on their behalf along with their own contribution.
+These contributions happen as well as National Insurance contributions – not ‘instead of’.

 What is auto-enrolment?